opichon/UAMPostmarkSwiftMailerBundle/README.md

 uam-postmark-swiftmailer-bundle
 ===================

-A Symfony2 bundle that provides a SwiftMailer Transport implementation based on PostmarkAp's API.
+A Symfony2 bundle that provides a SwiftMailer Transport implementation based on Postmark's API.

 While a Symfony app by no means requires to use SwiftMailer for sending emails, there are many benefits to using it: log of emails sent, ability to redirect to a single delivery address during development, etc.

 This bundle allows you to use the Postmark API as a SwiftMailer transport in your Symfony app.
 This provides you with the benefits of using the SwiftMailer component in hour app and of the Postmark API.

+This bundle is in its early stages of development, and can hardly be viewed as production-ready.
+Usage in production is at your peril.

 Installation
 ------------